Mechanic · Crash Gamdom originals 12 min read

 The Crash cash-out math is unchanged from cross-brand; Gamdom's rakeback structure shifts the optimal-strategy framing toward bet volume more than target selection.

-Where Gamdom Crash sits across the audit set
+Where Gamdom Crash sits across operator coverage

-Gamdom Crash across the audit set
+Gamdom Crash across operator coverage

 BrandVerified Crash house edgeNotable featureCatalogue position